Support & Support Violations Attorney on Long Island

 - The length of the marriage

 - If children are involved and if child support has been accepted

 - Contributions of the spouse during the time of the marriage

 - Income and earning capacity of the spouses

 While the state does provide information and guidelines on determining temporary or permanent spousal or child support, it is important that you contact an attorney when going through a divorce.
-There are various factors that could affect the overall amount of maintenance or alimony that you receive and an Amityville divorce lawyer can help you.
+There are various factors that could affect the overall amount of maintenance or alimony that you receive and a divorce lawyer in Nassaul & Suffolk Counties can help you.